prateektakoria/lambdatest-nova/README.md

 <h1>Lambdatest Nova</h1>
-## About Laravel
+<h3> About Laravel <h3>

-Laravel Nova (https://nova.laravel.com) is an excellent tool to create admin interfaces having usual CRUD applications in minutes.
+<p>Laravel Nova (https://nova.laravel.com) is an excellent tool to create admin interfaces having usual CRUD applications in minutes.
 It can be extended to add custom functionalities too.
-With rich documentation (https://nova.laravel.com/docs/) and a very large ecosystem there are several thousands plugins/extensions which makes writing custom functionalities very easy.
+With rich documentation (https://nova.laravel.com/docs/) and a very large ecosystem there are several thousands plugins/extensions which makes writing custom functionalities very easy.</p>

-We want you to create a custom tool in Nova which shows INR v/s USD, INR v/s GBP and INR v/s EUR currency rates in small widgets in a custom page. https://nova.laravel.com/docs/3.0/customization/tools.html
+<p>We want you to create a custom tool in Nova which shows INR v/s USD, INR v/s GBP and INR v/s EUR currency rates in small widgets in a custom page. https://nova.laravel.com/docs/3.0/customization/tools.html </p>

-You can use the API endpoint: https://api.exchangeratesapi.io/latest?base=INR to fetch the exchange rates.
+<p>You can use the API endpoint: https://api.exchangeratesapi.io/latest?base=INR to fetch the exchange rates.

 Through this exercise you will get to know:
 1. How to build powerful backend interfaces quickly
 2. How Vue.js works
-3. How webpack works (to compile/build)
+3. How webpack works (to compile/build)</p>